 Crown Core Course Faculty

-Marilyn Patton is delighted to be teaching at Crown College.
+Marilyn is delighted to be teaching at Crown College.
 She earned her B.A. in English at Stanford University and her Ph.D. at UC Santa Cruz.
 She taught Literature and the Arts at Stanford, American Studies at UCSC, and both writing and literature in Silicon Valley.
 Her doctoral work was on cannibalism in literature with its political, religious, anthropological and psychosexual implications.
-Her most recent publication is a chapter in Latino/a Literature in the Classroom on teaching the plays of El Teatro Campesino.
-Her reading interests include Asian and Asian-American writing, science fiction, the origins of the universe, Melville, and theater.
+Published articles include an article on Melville’s self-referentiality in as well as ” The Politics of the Body” and “Tourists and Terrorists,” both on the writings of Margaret Atwood.
+Her most recent publication is a chapter in on teaching the plays of El Teatro Campesino.
+Her reading interests include Asian and Asian-American writing, science fiction, the origins of the universe, and theater.
 In this disenchanted world, where do we look for magic?